open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 | [`net.sock.peer.name`](span-general.md) | string | Remote socket peer name. | `proxy.example.com` | Recommended: [3] |
 | [`net.sock.peer.port`](span-general.md) | int | Remote socket peer port. | `16456` | Recommended: [4] |

-Following attributes MUST be provided **at span creation time** (when provided at all), so they can be considered for sampling decisions:

-* `http.method`

 **[1]:** If `net.transport` is not specified, it can be assumed to be `IP.TCP` except if `http.flavor` is `QUIC`, in which case `IP.UDP` is assumed.

 **[2]:** If different than `inet` and if any of `net.sock.peer.addr` or `net.sock.host.addr` are set.
 Consumers of telemetry SHOULD accept both IPv4 and IPv6 formats for the address in `net.sock.peer.addr` if `net.sock.family` is not set.
 This is to support instrumentations that follow previous versions of this document.